orbitalquark/textadept/doc/manual.md

 ### Notes on LuaJIT

 [LuaJIT][] is a Just-In-Time Compiler for Lua and can boost the speed of Lua programs.
-I have noticed that syntax highlighting can be up to 2 times faster with LuaJIT than with vanilla Lua.
-This difference is largely unnoticable on modern computers and usually only discernable when initially loading large files.
-Other than syntax highlighting, LuaJIT offers no real benefit performance-wise to justify it being Textadept's default runtime.
+LuaJIT offers no real benefit performance-wise to justify it being Textadept's default runtime.
 LuaJIT's [ffi library][], however, appears to be useful for interfacing with external, non-Lua, libraries.

 [LuaJIT]: http://luajit.org
 [ffi library]: http://luajit.org/ext_ffi.html